 Offerings in the Spanish department include a wide range of courses on the Spanish language and the cultures and literatures of Spain, Latin America, and the Latino population of the United States.
 All readings, audiovisual materials, class discussions, and written work are in Spanish, unless specified otherwise.
-At the advanced level (SPAN 300, 400, 500), students examine significant linguistic and cultural topics through an integrated and interdisciplinary curriculum.
-The rigorous academic work involves intensive reading, writing, discussing, and presenting in Spanish about each subject.
-The Spanish program prepares students for successful careers in education, government, health, business, advertising, communications, and a variety of positions in the global marketplace.
-Some alumni pursue graduate study in the humanities, law, medicine, psychology, international relations, public policy, and social work, among other fields.
+At the advanced level (SPAN 300/400/500), students examine significant linguistic and cultural topics through an integrated and interdisciplinary curriculum.
+The rigorous academic work involves intensive reading, writing, discussing and presenting in Spanish about each subject.
+The Spanish program has historically prepared students for successful careers in education, government, health, business, advertising, communications and a variety of positions in the U.S. and global marketplace.
+Some alumni pursue graduate study in the humanities, law, medicine, psychology, international relations, public policy and social work, among other fields.
 Spanish is already the second language of business in the United States.
-The intercultural competence, communicative expertise in several languages, and critical thinking skills developed by Spanish majors prepares them for fruitful careers and develops their awareness as global citizens.
+The advanced communication and critical thinking skills and intercultural competence developed by Spanish majors prepares them for fruitful careers and develops their awareness as global citizens.

 Students who graduate with a major in Spanish acquire the following skills and knowledge:

-These goals represent what are known as the 5c's in national standards, which Spanish majors attain through the study of Latin American, Peninsular, and US Latino cultures, literatures, cinema, arts, and other forms of contemporary media.
+These goals represent what are known as the 5cs in national standards, which Spanish majors attain through the study of Latin American, Spanish Peninsular, and U.S. Latino cultures, literatures, cinema, arts and other forms of contemporary media, as well as linguistics and literary translation.
 This program of study requires an appropriately high competency in the Spanish language.
 To this end, all class discussions, assignments, and examinations are conducted in Spanish, except where specified.